vivekmathema/GCxGC-CRISP/README.md

 ## 2) MANUAL INSTALLATION OF CRISP

-The manual installation requires cop yof ths CRISP source code
+The manual installation requires copy of ths CRISP source code

 **2A) Requirements for Python3 installation**